mdgriffith/elm-dev/ext-watchtower/readme.md

 - If you want to just type-check _without_ running, use `:r`

 Easier to change the target definition than constantly adjust the `:def` in `~/.ghci`!

+## What the server does

+When the server starts, then `Watchtower.Project.discover` will run in the current directory.

+This recursively searches for `elm.json` files.

+If any